 The basic mortgage constant loan formula breakdown looks like this:

-- mortgage constant = annual debt service / loan amount
+- mortgage constant = annual debt service divided by the loan amount

 What does this mean in layman's terms?
 The mortgage constant is your annual debt service per every dollar of a loan, or: